Quantification

 • \(r\) = Slope exponent (usually 2 – 6)

-This model has a physical basis when interpreted as the long energy tails of the preceding energy loss events.
+When interpreted as the long energy tails of the preceding energy loss events, this model has a physical basis.

 EELS background modeling using Power law